Intelligence and Security (CP-35)

 |ACTEDS Funding, Authorized Expenses, and Backfill|

 Commands should ensure that minorities, females, and persons with disabilities are encouraged to compete for these training and development opportunities.

-|Assignment of CONUS Employees to Long Term Training in Facilities Outside the Continental United States|
+|Assignment of CONUS Employees to Long Term Training in OCONUS Facilities|

 All requests for OCONUS training must address all criteria required in AR-690-400, Chapter 410 and be submitted to the IPMO at least 90 days before training/travel is scheduled to commence.